raghav034/spacetrees/README.md

 # spacetrees
 Code to estimate dispersal rates and locate genetic ancestors from genome-wide genealogies.
 Associated with the paper, Osmond & Coop 2024: https://elifesciences.org/articles/72177.
+Forked from https://github.com/osmond-lab/spacetrees.

 This version of the code has been updated to allow for ancient samples.

 Formerly referred to as sparg, but that name is now reserved for inferring spatial histories from full ancestral recombination graphs (https://github.com/osmond-lab/sparg).

-# set up
+# set up (copied from https://github.com/osmond-lab/spacetrees)

 Here is how to get set up and run spacetrees, from the command-line:

-- Clone this directory, `git clone https://github.com/osmond-lab/spacetrees.git`.
+- Clone this directory, `git clone https://github.com/raghav034/spacetrees.git`.
 - Move into this directory, `cd spacetrees`.
 - Install Python v3.11.5 (https://www.python.org/downloads/release/python-3115/).
 On my server we can do this with `module load NiaEnv/2022a python/3.11.5`.
 May also work with similar versions.
 - Create virtual environment, `python -m venv venv`.
 Make sure you are using the correct version of Python to do this.